ydkmlt84/Maintainerr_docs/docs/blog/posts/Tutorial_S01E01.md

 </br>

-> :bulb: This information can be looked at for an actual item in your Plex library.
-You can do it through the Plex UI or you can parse through the XML of an item.
+> :bulb: This information can be viewed for an actual item in your media server library through the UI or API responses.
-<a href="https://support.plex.tv/articles/201998867-investigate-media-information-and-formats/#:~:text=Open%20the%20Media,the%20XML%20information"> 🌐 &rarr; Link to see how to get your Plex Media Info and XML data</a>
+<a href="https://support.plex.tv/articles/201998867-investigate-media-information-and-formats/#:~:text=Open%20the%20Media,the%20XML%20information"> 🌐 &rarr; Plex: Link to see how to get your Media Info and XML data</a>

 We want to make a rule that would add this movie to it's collection.

- :memo: There are many more attributes available in the API responses of Plex, Sonarr/Radarr, and Overseerr.
+ :memo: There are many more attributes available in the API responses of your media server, Sonarr/Radarr, and Seerr.
 We are only looking at these specific ones for the tutorial.

  Also, this won't be the only movie in the collection.
 However, all of the other movies that will be added into this collection matched the rule-set for the same reason/s.